sharellcodes/File-Management/tests.md

 ```
 Please use a file name that conforms to the following convention: topic_name.ext
 - These are the available ext types: py, html, java, cpp, css, js, swift
+- Don't include whitespace at the end of the command
 ```

 **testing a file name with an unknown extension**